 Eric began his swim career competing during the summer for Newburgh Swim Club.
 He went on to swim at Livonia Stevenson High School and fell in love with the sport swimming all four years and joining the Livonia Community Swim Club.
 After high school he attended Kalamazoo College where he competed for four years and was a member of three MIAA champioinship teams (2010-13).
 After graduating, Eric spent a year as a volunteer assistant coach at Kalamazoo before being hired as a graduate assistant coach at John Carroll University where he earned his Master's in Education.
 In 2017, he helped to guide the JCU Women's team to their first championship since 2008 and the Men's team to its first championship since 2004.
 During his time at Carroll, he was also a member of the Ohio Athletic Conference Men's Coaching Staff of the Year in 2017, as well as the OAC Women's Coaching Staff of the Year in both 2016 and 2017.
 Eric has since moved back home to the Metro Detroit Area teaching physics at the University of Detroit Jesuit High School and Academy.
-He also serves as an assistant coach at UofD, Red Run Golf Club, and Birmingham Bloomfield Atlantis (BBA) and is currently the assistant coach at UofD Jesuit High School and Academy as well as the head coach at Beechview Swim Club in the NSSL.
+He has also served as an assistant coach at Red Run Golf Club, and Birmingham Bloomfield Atlantis (BBA) and is currently the assistant coach at UofD Jesuit High School and Academy as well as the head coach at Beechview Swim Club in the NSSL.

 Assistant Coach: Dan Brandenberg